claraj/web-autograder/README.md

 # web-autograder

 The application that grades your homework!
 Django app/api, Vuejs front end.
+Docker runs your code and generates reports.